How to count cards in blackjack

 The short answer is no.

-Although it is relatively easy to count cards, there are two aspects of the game that will place hurdles in your way.
+Although it is relatively easy to count cards in addition to following blackjack rules, there are two aspects of the game that will place hurdles in your way.

 The first hurdle is shuffling.
 Every time the shoe or deck is shuffled, you have to reset your count.
 If shuffles happen frequently, it will be impossible to gain a good idea of the cards in the deck.